ThisIs-Developer/Java/README.md

 ## 🛠️ Checking Installed JDK Version

-To check the installed JDK version, open a command prompt (Windows) or terminal (macOS, Linux) and enter the following command:
+To verify if the JDK is installed correctly, execute the following command in your command prompt or terminal:

 ```bash
 java -version